ettdizzle/ppr-field-data/README.md

 # Field Data Collection App
+A web app for collecting data in the field.
+Uses AngularJS for binding data, Bootstrap classes for responsive UI, and Firebase to store the data.

+Data is stored in nested JSON format.

 ## Develop and test locally
 Clone the code